nunchistudio/websites/domains/temporal.land/pages/committee.md

 membership list, code, documentation, and decisions made.
 Each Sub-Working Group can have its own repository when applicable.

-The appropriate Slack channels will be used as a place to call for and publish group decisions, and to hold discussions in general.
+The appropriate channels on Discord will be used as a place to call for and publish group decisions, and to hold discussions in general.

 The GitHub Sponsors Email Updates will be used as a place to publish group decisions as well.